nayfin/demo-co/README.md

 We are going to be working with a component library called `editable`.
 It's designed to facilitate inline editing of documents, similar to updating a single field in a JIRA ticket.
 Right now there is only a single component, but we'll add Storybook now.
 We want to make sure we are documenting these components as we build them to help ensure adoption in our organization.

+When you follow this guide with your own project, substitute your project's name for `editable` in all of the bash commands.

 ### 01-installs-storybook

 Add the Storybook plugin and addons to dev dependencies